m4ttsch/omscs-notes-notes/computer-networks/content-distribution.md

 In the end, the client actively requests any missing pieces from all peers, and redundant requests are cancelled when the missing piece arrives.

-This is ensures that a single peer with a slow transfer rate doesn’t prevent the download from completing.
+This is ensures that a single peer with a slow transfer rate doesn't prevent the download from completing.

 ## Distributed Hash Tables
 Distributed hash tables enable a form of content overlay known as a *structured overlay*.